 To restore the Mount option from the Windows 10 context menu, follow these steps:-

 Step 1.
-Right-click on the ISO/IMG file, select the
+Right-click on the ISO/IMG file, select the Open with option, and then click Choose another app from the list.

 These two methods mentioned above let you restore your missing Mount option in the Context menu.